Tax Sale Information

 10. Issuance of Deed.
 After confirmation of the sale by the Chancery Court, the purchaser may obtain a Clerk & Master’s Tax Sale Deed by requesting the Deed from the Clerk and Master’s Office at 140 Adams, Room 308, Memphis, TN 38103, (901) 222-3917.
 The fee is $20.00.
 The deed should be recorded at the Shelby County Register’s office.

 11. Right of Redemption.
-After the property is sold, the former owner, their heirs, lienholders, and assignees have a right to redeem or buy back the property within one year from the date of the Order of Confirmation of Sale.
-If redeemed the purchaser will be refunded the full purchase price plus 10% interest per annum.
+After the property is sold, the former owner, their heirs, lienholders, and assignees have a right to redeem or buy back the property within a specific date set out in the Clerk and Master's Report and the Order of Confirmation of Sale.
+If redeemed the purchaser will be refunded the full purchase price plus interest as set out in the statute.

 12. Disposition of Properties sold to Shelby County.
 Unless directed by a resolution of the City Council or County Commission, all properties not specifically withdrawn for cause, will be sold.
 Properties not sold to individual buyers will be sold to Shelby County or the City of Memphis.
-Such properties may be sold by the County Land Bank after the redemption period has expired.
-For a list of properties available from the Land Bank, call Mike Blackwell at (901) 222-2581 or go to the Land Bank’s web site (http://www.shelbycountytn.gov/index.aspx?NID=407).
+Such properties may later be sold by the County Land Bank after the redemption period has expired.
+For a list of properties available from the Land Bank visit the Land Bank’s web site (http://www.shelbycountytn.gov/index.aspx?NID=407).

 13. Any additional questions about Chancery Court tax sales may be answered by our Bookkeeping Department.
 Phone (901) 222-3917.